Skip to main content

 What it actually is

-Okra belongs to the mallow family (Malvaceae), related to hibiscus and cotton.
-It is a tropical and subtropical annual native to northeast Africa, brought to the Americas via the slave trade.
-The plant grows 3-8 feet tall depending on variety, with large hibiscus-like flowers that are edible themselves (and beautiful).
-Pods form within a day of pollination and reach harvest size in 4-5 days.
+Okra belongs to the mallow family (Malvaceae), in the same family as hibiscus and cotton.
+Native to northeast Africa, it was brought to the Americas via the transatlantic slave trade and became embedded in the food traditions of the American South.
+The plant grows 3-8 feet tall depending on variety, with large hibiscus-like flowers that open for a single day.
+Pods form within 24 hours of pollination and reach harvestable size in 4-5 days.
+In sustained heat, a single plant can produce dozens of pods over a season.

 The ROI case